Apple Kuchen Bars With A Spiced Salted Pecan Caramel

 The top later is almost like a shortbread crumble.
 It’s not hard and crispy but soft and fluffy with some crispy peaks and crunchy bits of toasted pecan.
 All the layers and different textures come together to make these irresistible bars.

 Want to make them even more irresistible?
 Drizzle some of the spiced salted pecan caramel over them for an extra layer of apple pie spice.
-Yes I could have used regular caramel sauce but I saw a recipe for this vegan caramel sauce that I thought would be perfect with these bars.
+Yes I could have my homemade caramel sauce, which is delicious with these bars, but I saw a recipe for this vegan caramel sauce that I thought would be perfect with these bars.
 No these bars are not vegan (I’m sure they could be using vegan butter) and I wasn’t looking for a vegan glaze or sauce for them.
 I just stumbled upon this one and needed to try it, and now you NEED to try it too.
 It’s creamy and smooth and the flavours are perfect with the apple Kuchen Bars.

 From the top drizzle to the bottom these apple bars are full of the Fall season’s most wonderful flavours.
 I used Club House Apple Pie Spice and it’s a warm spice blend of cinnamon, nutmeg and allspice is perfect for all your fall baking.
 These warm spices will infuse fall flavours to dishes and your home all year round.
 This fragrant apple pie spice blend can be used in more than just apple pie as I have shown you through this recipe but can be enjoyed in so many more dishes and drinks.
 For more wonderful ideas on how to use these spice blends and fill your kitchen and home with the aromas of fall do check out HelloFlavour.ca.

 I’m about to refill my cup of coffee and enjoy a small slice of these apple Kuchen Bars before the chaos of a working Sunday begins.
 Have a great day!

 This is a sponsored post for Club House.
 All thoughts and views are my own.